The best yum cha restaurants in Melbourne

 Crystal Jade

 A reliable favourite in the heart of Chinatown, you can fit the whole family around Crystal Jade's large tables.
 Each dish brings the world’s best ingredients to Melbourne.
 Including seasonal seafood, fresh out of the tank.
 Instead of coming around on trolleys, you tick off your selections on a list.
 Try the famous melon soup, served in a hollowed-out melon.
-Or go for dumplings stacked in steamers; ginger and prawn, or pork and coriander.
+Or go for dumplings stacked in steamers.
+Leave room for dessert and try salted egg buns, tofu pudding and more.

 Oriental Tea House

-For tea-powered yum cha, head to Oriental Tea House.
+For a very special Year of the Dragon celebration head to Oriental Tea House.
 This place infuses traditional Chinese cuisine with a modern Melbourne twist.
 Between Tuesday and Saturday find all your dim sum favourites alongside speciality teas, from gunpowder to oolong.
 Or if you'd prefer, fill your teapot with raspberry mojitos.
-Indulge with dumpling flavours like refreshing ginger and pawn, and chilli Wagyu beef and kaffir lime.
-They'll knock your socks off.
+Indulge with dumpling flavours like lemongrass chicken or scallop and prawn.
+Book a table for Lunar New Year and try the sharable special - a Chinese roasted pork hock.
+You'll even get a front row ticket to the in-house lion dance performance.

 Red Emperor

-Take your search to Southbank and get dim sum with a side of stellar views.
-Dine al fresco on the terrace overlooking the Yarra River.
+Dine al fresco on the terrace overlooking the Yarra River at Red Emperor's Southbank location.
+Or head straight to its second spot in the heart of Chinatown on 131 Bourke Street.
 This is yum cha served the traditional way, straight off the trolley.
-Be sure to nab a basket of fluffy BBQ honey pork buns.
 If you opt for all-you-can-eat, you’ll want to save room for a gorgeous egg tart for dessert.
 Red Emperor also has a selection of coeliac friendly options that don't skimp on flavour.
+Go big with the Lunar New Year banquet options featuring standout dishes like lobster with ginger, scallops in XO sauce and truffle fried rice.

 China Red